-Professional teeth cleanings by a Registered Dental Hygienist are to remove plaque, tarter and stains that have accumulated on the teeth.
-Even with routine brushing and flossing of your teeth and gums, tarter can develop.
-The professional cleaning of teeth is a crucial part of good oral hygiene and is needed periodically to maintain the health of your teeth and gums.
-Most dentists recommend having your teeth professionally cleaned every 6 months.
-In between routine cleanings, good oral hygiene at home is vital to prevent tarter build-up and gum disease.
-Regular cleanings generally take about an hour.
+Professional cleanings by a Registered Dental Hygienist are important to remove plaque, tarter and stains that accumulate on teeth.
+Even with routine brushing and flossing, tarter can accumulate on teeth over time.
+Professional dental cleanings are important to maintain the health of your teeth and gums.
+For most patients, we recommend having your teeth cleaned every 6 months.

 Prophylaxis, Or Regular Cleaning

-A regular cleaning is recommended for patients who do not have bone loss, periodontal disease, or infection around the teeth.
-There should be no bleeding, mobility of the teeth, receded areas or gaps where the spaces around the roots of the teeth are exposed.
-In other words, the mouth should be healthy with no bone or gum problems.
-A regular cleaning, or prophylaxis, removes soft plaque, tartar, and stains from the teeth above the gumline and only slightly below.
-A regular cleaning is usually done 2 times a year, depending on how quickly stain, plaque, and tartar accumulate.
-It is considered a preventive procedure by your insurance carrier, since regular cleanings will help prevent periodontal disease.
+A regular cleaning is recommended for patients who do not have periodontal disease, or infection around the supporting structures of their teeth.
+A regular cleaning, or prophylaxis, removes soft plaque, tartar, and stains from teeth above the gum line and only slightly below.
+It is considered a preventive procedure.

 Scaling & Root Planing (Deep Cleaning)